ParisNeo/chatgpt-personality-selector/README.md

 The ChatGPT Personality Selector extension should now be installed and ready to use on your Google Chrome browser.

 ## Note
 Please note that since this extension is not available on the Google Chrome market, it may not receive automatic updates.
 To ensure you are using the latest version, check for updates on the GitHub page periodically.

+# Disclamer
+Chatgpt is a language model trained with a large set of data, but nontheless, it is not really a person and may give wrong and missleading outputs.
+Use it at your own risk.
+Do not use its advises to make financial or medical decisions as it may be wrong even if it sounds real.
+This is intended to help and not to replace humans and real professionals.